ankraft/smtpproxy/README.md

 - **MailHandler.isEnabled()** : Indicates whether a handler is enabled.
 Returns *True* or *False* respectively.
 - **MailHandler.setLogger(logger)** : This method is used to inject the logger instance into the handler.
 The logger can be used to log results and debug messages from the handler.
-- **MailHandler.handleMessage(message)** : This message is called to handle a message.
-The message is an email object that conforms to the Python *email* library package.
+- **MailHandler.handleMessage(message, mail, callback)** : This message is called to handle a message.
+The *message* is an email object that conforms to the Python email library package. *mail* is an internal Mail object with the fields 'Mail.to', 'Mail.frm' and 'Mail.msg'. *callback* is an object with two methods 'setTo(string)' and 'setFrom(string)' to set the respective header fields.
 See [https://docs.python.org/2/library/email.html](https://docs.python.org/2/library/email.html) for details.

 ## License